 The instructions are mostly in video format because the issue at hand is a bit more complicated and a short video will clarify it more easily!
 So, watch the below video and read the few explanatory pieces of text with pictures.

 Watch the video above, Basic video editing guide (5:29)

 - Clicking on a video timeline opens the Tools menu, where you can choose from a number of effects and actions that can be applied to the video.
 For example, to cut out any part of the video, select Cut and then paint the area that you want to remove.
 The different colours in the timeline correlate with the Tools menu and tell you what effect has been applied.

 - Effects can also be deleted afterwards by clicking on their colour-coded position in the timeline, selecting the effect icon from the shortcut menu that opens, and selecting Remove.
 This means you can also restore any part of the video you delete using Cut.

 - By clicking on the magnifying glass in the lower right corner, you can select how close to the timeline to zoom, making it easier to choose parts of a long video more precisely.
 Another way to select a point in the timeline more accurately is using the left and right arrow buttons on the keyboard instead of the mouse.

 Simple edits, such as removing unnecessary parts, are easy to do using the Trim and Split functions.
-Unfortunately, the audio processing is very simplified in the new free version of the programme.
+Unfortunately, audio processing is very basic in this program.

-Apple device users are fortunate to have the free and easy to use, yet fairly versatile iMovie for light editing.
+Users of Apple devices are fortunate to have access to the free and user-friendly, yet fairly versatile iMovie for light editing.
 The Screencast-O-matic program discussed in this manual is also available for Mac, iPhone and iPad.

-There are several free and open-source video editing programmes available for Linux computers, of which Kdenlive (also available for installation on UH workstations from Software Center) is recommended for more demanding work and Shotcut for light editing.
+There are several free, open-source video editing programs available for Linux computers, of which Kdenlive (also available for installation on UH workstations from Software Center) is recommended for more demanding work and Shotcut for light editing.